-SPD Product ID plans have unique language: hematopoietic stem cell transplants do not have to be done at designated facilities and are also covered at non-network facilities.
+Fully-insured SPD Product ID plans have unique language: hematopoietic stem cell transplants do not have to be done at designated facilities and are also covered at non-network facilities.

-SPD, SHD, SHE, SSD, SSE, and ASO group L0001631 plans have a Travel and Lodging Benefit included in the Transplant Benefit (see COCs/SPDs for details).
+Fully-insured SPD Product ID plans and ASO group L0001631 plans have a Travel and Lodging Benefit included in the Transplant Benefit (see COCs/SPDs for details).